 The work of the Christian Community Service Center started with Emergency Services-Central providing a food pantry for Houston residents.
 This outreach program strives to help low income clients in southwest and central Houston who are in crisis situations.

 In August of 2008, CCSC was delighted to take over operation of a second food pantry.
-Located at the Gethsemane campus of St. Luke’s United Methodist Church (6856 Bellaire), this center provides a much-needed expansion of services to residents of 77031, 77036, 77072 and 77074.
+Located at the Gethsemane campus of St. Luke’s United Methodist Church (6856 Bellaire), this center provides another location where community members in crisis can receive help.

 As you might guess from its name, JobNet is CCSC’s program designed to help job seekers find word.
 JobNet focuses on the needs of unemployment and underemployment persons who often have significant barriers to traditional job search (limited computer skills, limited experience, limited education, etc.).